 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

 A member firm of Ernst & Young Global Limited.
-Registered in Malta No: C30252 to the Shareholders GasanMamo Insurance Limited - continued

-A member firm of Ernst & Young Global Limited.
-Registered in Malta No: C30252
+Registered in Malta No: C30252 A member firm of Ernst & Young Global Limited.